bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 .. figure:: _static/InstanceCorrelation1.png

-Firstly, decide what types of instances will perform processing in the pipeline.
+Firstly, decide what types of instances will perform data transformation and processing in the pipeline.

 Determined instance types will help to clarify which streams are required for these particular instances.